GauravSharmaFullStackDev/WorkSample/README.md

     Scalability and Maintainability:

     5. The project's design principles contribute to scalability and maintainability.
 As the system grows, the modular architecture allows for the addition of new features and modifications without introducing unintended side effects.

+Using Class-Based Components

+    This project follows a class-based component structure.
+In the src folder, you will find components organized as classes.
+For example:

+            class ExampleComponent {
+                constructor() {
+                    // constructor logic
+                }

+                    // other methods and properties
+            }

+            export default ExampleComponent;

 Folder Structure